uvatbc/simplify/README.md

 # Shell scripts
 ## rungem.sh
 Running an installed ruby gem requires playing with the PATH.
-A scimple script would be so much simpler.
+A script would be so much simpler.

 ## setup_libnpjp_links.sh
 When I update java, I do it by downloading the JDK tar.gz from the Sun/Oracle website and extracting it in the ~/bin directory.